understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Maintenance_and_Operations_Part_2.md

 * VACUUM FULL - applies to every table in database - sorts & reclaims space

-* VACUUM FULL <TABLENAME> -  sorts & reclaims space on specific table
+* VACUUM FULL <TABLE_NAME> -  sorts & reclaims space on specific table

 * VACUUM SORT ONLY - applies to every table in database - sorts only (no reclaiming disk space)